OsodracPT/py-certsrv/README.md

 # py-certsrv
-A Python script for the Microsoft AD Certificate Services web page.

 This is a simple litle Python script for the certsrv page (Microsoft AD Certificate Services), so that Python programs can get certificates without manual operation.

 ### Requirements 🧱